Joey Votto Player Props: Reds vs. Orioles

 Joey Votto At The Plate

-- Votto is batting .278 with three home runs and three walks.
+- Votto has three home runs and three walks while batting .278.

-- Votto has gotten a hit in three of six games this season (50%), with multiple hits twice.
+- This season, Votto has totaled at least one hit in three of six games (50.0%), and had multiple hits twice.

-- In six games played this year, he has hit a homer in two of them.
+- In six games played this season, he has hit a homer in two of them.

-- In two games this season, Votto has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this year, Votto has picked up an RBI, and in both of those games he had multiple runs batted in.

-- In three of six games this year, he has scored, including multiple runs once.
+- In three of six games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.